tobias-sung/my-notes/content/Write-Up/Write-Up 2 - UART Communication.md

 ---
-title: Write-Up 3
+title: Write-Up 2
 draft: false
 tags:
 ---

-With all the basic setup completed, my first task was to setup basic UART communication, which would allow me to send text messages serially to the Pico W through a serial communication program like "minicom".
+My first task was to setup basic UART communication, which would allow me to send text messages serially to the Pico W through a serial communication program like "minicom".

 What I'm doing is the same as this [video](https://www.youtube.com/watch?v=pbWhoJdYA1s&t=34s), except I'm using FreeRTOS.